Learning Chef Series

 knife cookbook upload COOKBOOK_NAME

-knife cookbook site download omnibus_updater
+knife cookbook site download omnibus_updatertar xzvf omnibus_updater-0.0.5.tar.gz -C cookbooksknife cookbook upload omnibus_updater

 Update the run list for our node